browsermedia/browsercms/upgrading_to_3_1.md

 * Improve Performance - Sitemap and serving pages is particularly slow ** Use Ancestry gem - It handles automatically turning models into tree via a single column.
 Would be very very performant in comparison to current behavior.
 * Update a few modules (like bcms_news) to test module generation
-* Test this on a production enviroment prior to releasing (things like assets and/or config options might be wonky)
+* Test this on a production environment prior to releasing (things like assets and/or config options might be wonky)

 Wants (Taking advantage of 3.1)
 -----